 A photograph (amongst many things) is also a moment in time which will never occur again.
 This house is now a skeleton of itself, with peeling walls, rolled up carpets, piles of furniture and a strong smell of dampness.

-I kept thinking of this day when the sunlight was streaming in and the delicious smell of wazwaan being cooked in the kitchen floated in.
+I kept thinking of this day when the sunlight was streaming in and the delicious smell of wazwaan floated up from the kitchen.

 It's strange the things we find solace in.
 What's heartbreaking to some, is just as satisfying to another.
 We are all on a different path, to the same destination.